 Revelation 2:4-5 Nevertheless I have this against you, that you have left your first love.
 Remember therefore from where you have fallen, repent and do the first works, or else I will come to you quickly and remove your lamp stand from its place, unless you repent.

 Do you see somewhat of a parallel there?
-Israel came out of Egypt with a high hand; they exalted with music.
+Israel came out of Egypt with a high hand.
+They exalted with music.
 It expressed the passion of their feelings for God in rescuing them from their slavery, then rescuing them from what seems like an imminent death.
 He not only rescued them but put all of their potential captures to death.
 They were free at last, they thought, and now on to the promise land and everything was going to be good.
 They sang songs extolling and praising God.

-Here, we see the first century church: they started off with a high hand, too.
-Who could have a higher high after what happened on that Pentecost?
+Here, we see the first century church.
+They started off with a high hand, too.
+Who could have a higher high than what happened on that Pentecost?
 We just heard Mr. Preston's, “Speaking in Tongues.”
 On that day maybe a hundred people spoke in tongues, and others heard them in their own language.
 They were filled with the spirit, and, no doubt, with that went a tremendous feeling of exaltation because of what was happening in their lives.
 They recognized, at least for a while, that they were part of something that was special, good, and unique in all of the history of mankind.
 About seventy years later, roughly, they have already left their first love and are urged to repent.

 I think that we can draw a conclusion from this.
 Unless a relationship is worked at, it is going to degenerate.
 Among the first messages that I gave over the telephone hookup when we came out of Worldwide Church of God was one in which I quoted Evangeline Booth, daughter of William Booth, founder of the Salvation Army.

-Such courses are also at work in the Church of God.
+Such forces are also at work in the Church of God.
 We see in our culture today, what the Bible calls Laodiceanism.
 Laodiceanism is idolatry and occurs when one becomes only halfheartedly interested in continuing to develop his relationship with God.
 He allows other interests to impact his life to the extent that his attention is divided.

 Anybody who understands ought to be able to see that in a marriage, in a courtship, whatever it might happen to be…if you do not do something to develop the relationship, then it is going to degenerate.